SaiNagaAnirudh13/MedInsight-Pro/README.md

     return recommendations

------Application Pages
+📄 Application Pages
-Main Page
+🏠 Main Page
 The main page provides information about each disease and buttons to navigate to the prediction pages.

-Disease Prediction Pages
+🔮 Disease Prediction Pages
 Each disease prediction page collects user inputs, validates them, and uses the corresponding model to make predictions.
 The results are displayed along with a risk score and personalized recommendations.

------Requirements
+📋 Requirements
 Python 3.7 or higher
 Streamlit 1.21.0
 Scikit-learn 1.3.0